Sally Cinnamon

 "Sally Cinnamon" is a song by the English rock band the Stone Roses, released in 1987 as their second single, before bassist Mani joined the band.
-It was not included in their first studio album two years later.
+The 7" version made its first album appearance in 1995, and the 12" version in 2002.

 The single entered the UK Indie Chart in June 1987, spending thirty-nine weeks in the chart in total, peaking at number three.
 When re-released in 1989, it entered the UK Singles Chart, where it spent seven weeks, peaking at number 46.